HankWang-WL/CSI_Estimator_With_MMSE/README.md

 This confirms CNN’s suitability for **real-time CSI estimation** under edge-device constraints.
 The full deployment pipeline was implemented with reference to NVIDIA official documentation and manually adapted for inference compatibility (e.g., input formatting, output reshaping, memory bindings).

-Although TensorRT is expected to accelerate inference, the latency on GTX1060 (SM61) is slightly higher than PyTorch due to limited hardware acceleration, Python binding overhead, and model simplicity.
-On modern GPUs with better Tensor Core support, TensorRT would outperform PyTorch.
+Although TensorRT typically accelerates inference significantly, the measured latency on GTX 1060 (SM61) was slightly higher compared to native PyTorch inference.
+This performance drop is primarily due to the GTX 1060's limited hardware acceleration for FP16 operations, Python API binding overhead, and the simplicity of the CNN model (fewer optimization opportunities).
+On newer GPUs with enhanced Tensor Core support, TensorRT inference is expected to substantially outperform PyTorch.

 🔧 Note: The full TensorRT deployment code is omitted from GitHub due to hardware-specific configurations (GTX 1060 SM61, CUDA 12).
 The benchmark results are provided for reference only.